RakibulHasanRatul/dhaka-house-rent-predictor/readme.md

       - MAE (Scratch): `2649.31827`, MAE (Sklearn): `2649.31827`

     Such minute differences are well within acceptable margins for floating-point arithmetic and different internal optimization strategies, essentially signifying identical performance.

+### Summary of Performance Analysis

+The performance analysis shows that the scratch-built linear regression model is not only competitive with Scikit-learn's implementation but also demonstrates a deep understanding of the underlying mechanics of machine learning.
+The results indicate that the custom implementation can achieve similar or even slightly better performance metrics while being significantly faster for **this specific dataset**.

 ## How Does It Work?